cbachhuber/opencv-wiki/Profiling-OpenCV-Applications.md

 OpenCV provides a tracing facility for efficient development of Computer Vision Applications.

 Tracing framework is built-in directly into the OpenCV source code.
 To use it, you only need to compile and link your application with modern version of OpenCV.
-Tracing is enabled by default.

-To profile your application, you can use these [OpenCV Tracing macros](#tracing-macro-list).
-Important macros are:
-- `CV_TRACE_FUNCTION()` - the macro is already inserted into many OpenCV functions.
-If you want to trace calls of your own function, put it in the beginning of the function body.
-- `CV_TRACE_REGION("process")` - use this for scope-based region tracing (useful for "for loops").
-For now it's used very rarely in OpenCV code.

-For usage example please refer to OpenCV example ([application_trace.cpp](https://github.com/alalek/opencv/blob/trace/samples/cpp/application_trace.cpp)) with using of OpenCV Tracing API.
+The tracing is enabled by default at compile time.
+But it's not engaged by default at runtime, because it impacts the performance.

 OpenCV tracing relies on the Instrumentation and Tracing Technology (ITT) API, an Intel®-provided profiling framework (https://software.intel.com/en-us/articles/intel-itt-api-open-source).